CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

 1. On the **Review + Create** blade, select **Create**.

-   > **Note**: Wait for the deployment to complete.
+   >**Note**: Wait for the deployment to complete.
 The deployment might take about 3 minutes.

 ### Task 4: Manually promote a domain controller in an Azure VM

+In this task, you will manually promote a virtual machine (VM) to a domain controller within an Azure environment.
+You will perform various configuration steps such as assigning a static IP address, installing necessary roles, initializing data disks, and running the Active Directory Domain Services Configuration Wizard to promote the server.
+These steps ensure the machine is correctly configured to serve as a domain controller within an existing domain.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, on the deployment page, select **Go to resource**.
 1. On the **az801l06a-dc2** page, on the vertical menu of the left side, in the **Networking** section, select **Network settings**.